-After a great time at the La Plata 2016 Spring Railfan Event, I woke up and checked things online before John Green and I went to the closed Granma's Cafe on the La Plata Square then tried the Choo Choo Cafe which did not open until 8:00 AM.
+After a great time at the La Plata 2016 Spring Railfan Event, I woke up and checked the Internet before John Green and I went to the closed Granma's Cafe on the La Plata Square then tried the Choo Choo Cafe which did not open until 8:00 AM.
 We went back to Room V and I showed him Winterail programs from this year as well as 2013, 2012 and 2011 then went to Choo Choo Cafe at the La Plata Pharmacy for breakfast on a rainy morning.
-I returned to my room and watched two episodes of "NCIS" before checking out of the Depot Inn & Suites for this visit then drove the rental car back to the station.
-I had one BNSF westbound grain train then the crossing gates went down and stayed that way for the reminder of my stay.
-I moved my bags out onto the platform, then heard the horn of an eastbound train and decided to photograph.
+I returned to my room and watched two episodes of "NCIS" before checking out of the Depot Inn & Suites then drove the rental car back to the station.

-BNSF 4538 East came through La Plata slow but did not reset the crossing gates.
-Tom Anderson came down to see me off and it was good to talk with him before my train arrived one hour and six minutes late.
+BNSF 4538 East came slowly through town, but did not re-set the crossing gates.
+Tom Anderson came down to see me off before my train arrived one hour and six minutes late.

 The Southwest Chief 4 4/6/2016The Southwest Chief arrived and I was boarded in Superliner coach 34031 for the short five-hour trip to Chicago.
-I will write this story but will not take pictures as I have documented this route many times now.
-I put on my DVD of "Styx The Grand Illusion Pieces of Eight Live" and was watching it as the train crossed the Des Moines River into Iowa.
-We stopped at Fort Madison after I found some really good places to photograph trains in Iowa for future La Plata Railfan events.
-After that we crossed the Mississippi River into the state of Illinois to our next stop at Galesburg.
+I watched "Styx The Grand Illusion Pieces of Eight Live" as the train crossed the Des Moines River into Iowa and we stopped at Fort Madison then crossed the Mississippi River into the state of Illinois to our next stop at Galesburg.

 I had a lunch of Fully Cooked Buffalo-style breast chunk fritters with rib meat and a bag of pretzels from the cafe car which did the trick.
-At Cameron, we left the rails of the old Santa Fe for those of the former Chicago, Burlington and Quincy for the rest of the trip to Chicago.
-We were messed up by BNSF 5317 West that was on the crossover in front of us three miles east of Galesburg.
-It was at same point the Styx DVD finished.
-Next I put on Jeff Beck's video "Beckology Vol 3" DVD disc 2 for most of the rest of the trip to Chicago.
-This DVD took me through Princeton and Mendota, then Naperville and into the Chicago city limits where I packed up the computer.
-It had been a very good trip aboard the Southwest Chief.
-We arrived into the cloudy and wet Windy City of Chicago at 4:08 PM and Amtrak got me there for my connection to the Capitol Limited train 30 this evening.
+At Cameron, we left the rails of the old Santa Fe for those of the former Chicago, Burlington and Quincy for the rest of the trip to Chicago but were messed up by BNSF 5317 West that was on the crossover in front of us three miles east of Galesburg.
+My next video was Jeff Beck's "Beckology Vol 3" for most of the rest of the trip to Chicago, lasting through Princeton and Mendota, then Naperville and into the Chicago city limits, where I packed.
+We arrived into the cloudy and wet Windy City of Chicago at 4:08 PM and Amtrak had me there for my connection to the Capitol Limited Train 30 this evening.

-I made my way off the train to the Metropolitian First Class Lounge.
-After I checked in and received a 7:00 PM dinner reservation, I went online and checked a few things then relaxed until the boarding of my next train on this eastward trip.
+I made my way off the train to the Metropolitan First Class Lounge and after I checked in and received a 7:00 PM dinner reservation, I went online then relaxed until boarding time.

-Capitol Limited 30 4/6/2016This version of the Capitol Limited had engines 43 and 821, Viewliner baggage car 61013, transition 39036, sleepers 32025 and 32054, diner 37012, lounge 33024 and coaches 34058, 34080 and 31027.
+Capitol Limited 30 4/6/2016This version of the Capitol Limited had P42DC 43 and 821, Viewliner baggage car 61013, transition 39036, sleepers 32025 and 32054, diner 37012, lounge 33024 and coaches 34058, 34080 and 31027.
 I was in Room 4 of sleeping car 32054 with Larry as my Sleeping Car Attendant.
-We departed on time and headed out into a rainy evening.
-At 7:00 PM they called both 7:00 and 7:30 PM reservations to the dining car.
+We departed on time and made our way out into a rainy evening then at 7:00 PM, both the 7:00 and 7:30 PM reservations were called to the dining car.
 The 37012 was one of the Diner Lite Cars Beech Grove rebuilt back into a standard diner at one end of the car.
 I was seated with a gentlemen going to Bristol, Tennessee, another going to Pennsylvania and a third going to Washington, DC.
-I had the steak and a chocolate mousse then returned to my room and put on part one of the Jeff Beck video "Beckology Vol. 3" DVD as the train rolled across Indiana.
-After that I made up my room for the night.
+I had the steak and a chocolate mousse then returned to my room and watched part one of "Beckology Volume 3" as the train rolled across Indiana and later, made up my room for the night.

-4/7/2016 I got up and went to the dining car for breakfast.
-Seated with my friend from last night, I enjoyed three pancakes and sausage.
-While I was out of my room, Larry made it up for day use and I returned as we were running along the Younghiogheny River.
+4/7/2016 I arose up and went to the dining car for breakfast, being seated with my friend from last night.
+I enjoyed three pancakes and sausage and while I was out of my room, Larry made it up for day use and I returned as we were running along the Younghiogheny River.

 The railroad bridge used to belong to the Wheeling & Lake Erie Railroad.